Saturday, June 8, 2019

 1 drop green food coloring

-Next, in the bowl of an electric mixer fitted with the paddle attachment, beat the butter and cream cheese until light and fluffy.
+In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and cream cheese until light and fluffy.
 With the mixer on low, gradually add the powdered sugar until well combined.
 Add the salt, vanilla extract, lime juice mixture, and drop of green food coloring and mix until very smooth.
-Add more powdered sugar if too thin add a little more powdered sugar, you don't want the icing to run off the bars.
-Add the melted white chocolate and mix just until incorporated.
+Add more powdered sugar if too thin, you don't want the icing to run off the bars.

 Frost the sugar cookie bars and add green sprinkles or toasted coconut or leave then plain.
 Then cut into squares and enjoy!
 (I did)..........YUMMO!

 I made these for an office party recently and tweaked my recipe....
 SOOOO good!
 Have I told you lately that I love anything Key Lime fla...

 I am re-posting this recipe as I have tweaked it just a bit.
 I decided adding the cinnamon to the milk isn't the best thing to do, it...

 I wasn't sure what to make for dinner one day after work, so I typed in something different with chicken into the search engine on go...

 I LOVE the Spaghetti Factory...
 I have lots of fun memories of going there with my sisters when I was younger and then again with my daugh...